top of page

 Additionally, the ADHD strengths of creativity, spontaneity, and thinking outside the box are often not valued by the non-ADHD partner during times of conflict.
 This common discrepancy can lead to more difficulties in the relationship.

-Moreover, organization and planning can present a significant challenge for adults with ADHD.
+Moreover, organization and planning can present a significant challenge for some adults with ADHD.
 Maintaining routines and fulfilling commitments may be difficult, contributing to stress and conflicts within the relationship.
 Sometimes the ADHD partner may walk right past something their non-ADHD partner assumed they would notice, and they may appear to "lack common sense" or be completely oblivious and unaware to their non-ADHD partner.

-Strategies for Positive Change
+4 Strategies for Positive Change

 1. Educate Yourself and Your Partner